StrandHQ/CodeClippy-Atom/README.md

 ## Getting Started

-This section will eventually be updated with instructions for using CodeClippy.
+This section contains instructions for manually installing CodeClippy locally.
-After initial alpha test, CodeClippy will be hosted on Atom's package repository.
+After initial alpha test, CodeClippy will be made public hosted on Atom's package repository.

 ### Prerequisites

+1. Please have the Atom editor installed locally.
+Visit [Atom.io](https://atom.io/) to download the latest version.

+2. Please have the `apm`, the Atom Package Manager, installed to your command line.
+To do so, navigate to `Atom > Install Shell Commands` in the application menu.
+To check that `apm` was installed, run `apm -v`.

 ### Installing

+1. Clone the CodeClippy plugin.
+2. Navigate inside the CodeClippy directory and run `apm link`.
+This will create a symbolic link to you `~/.atom/packages` folder.
+3. Reload the window.
+You can do this by pressing `CMD-Shift-P` and entering `Window: Reload`.
+You will do this every time you make changes to the package.

+To activate the plugin, press `CMD-Shift-H`.
+This will open up a right side panel.
+The panel is resizable.
+To look up StackOverflow threads, enter a query in the search bar and press enter.
+You can expand questions by clicking the `Expand` button on the bottom right of each question.
+You can expand and collapse comments and answers similarly.

 ## Running tests